 Academic Programs — First-Year Seminars

-First-year seminars are offered only during the fall semester.
-Proposals for Fall 2014 are due on Friday, January 31.
-Seminars offered in previous years may be found on ISIS by setting the session date to a previous semester; please review these offerings and the guidelines below before submitting a proposal.
+Proposals for Fall 2016 First-Year Seminars will be accepted from Tuesday, December 1 through Monday, February 1.
+Seminars offered in previous years may be found on ISIS by setting the session date on ISIS to a previous semester.
+Please review these offerings and the guidelines below before submitting a proposal.

-- A first-year seminar must be proposed and approved each semester that the course is offered.
+- A seminar must be proposed and approved each semester that the course is offered.

 - Approval of a proposal does not carry over to subsequent semesters.